luongvd3/IconyxCodingTest/question1-todolist/README.md

       NEXT_PUBLIC_FRONTEND_URL="http://localhost:3000"
   - create ".env" file in the root directory with the following content:
       DATABASE_URL="file:./dev.db"
+  - from the root directory create "prisma/dev.db" then run "npx prisma db push"
   - run "npx prisma db seed" to refresh the db with new seed data if necessary
   - run "npm run dev" to run the application
 - For production environment: